radio0but/LXD-Control-Center/README.md

 __./install.sh__

-Its gonna ask for a username and password
+Its gonna ask for an username, an e-mail adress and a password

+(You can leave the e-mail adress blank)

 ## To uninstall or Update